 The plot on the right shows percent of obese persons as a function of percent of physically inactive persons.
 There appears to be a correlation between percent physical inactivity and percent obesity in Louisiana.
 There is a small cluster of five points of counties with high percentages of inactive people but lower percentages of obesity than the rest of the trend.
 Overall, the counties in Louisiana that have higher percentages of inactivity, tend to also have higher percentages of obesity.

-The slope of the data shown on the right plot indicates that a 1% increase in inactivity appears to be correlated with about a 1% increase in obesity of a county.
+The slope of the data shown on the right plot indicates that a 1% increase in inactivity leads to a 1% increase in obesity of a county.
 Though, using the slope, we see that percent obesity appears to consistently be 4% higher than percent inactivity.
 This indicates the additive shift of 4 to the intercept of the trendline so that it will more accurately reflect this trend in the data.

 Conclusions and Recommendations